Mississippi primaries whittle list of governor candidates

 JACKSON, Miss.
-(AP) — Mississippi’s four-term attorney general, Jim Hood, is seeking to defeat seven low-budget candidates in a Democratic gubernatorial primary with his sights set on a bigger goal in November: breaking the Republican grip on the Mississippi governorship that’s held for 24 of the past 28 years.
+(AP) — Mississippi’s four-term attorney general Jim Hood is seeking to defeat seven low-budget candidates in Tuesday’s Democratic primary, his sights set on breaking the Republican grip on the Mississippi governorship that’s held for 24 of the past 28 years.

-Party primaries are Tuesday in Mississippi, one of only three states electing a governor this year.
+Mississippi is one of only three states electing a governor this year.
 Louisiana and Kentucky are the others.
 Second-term Republican Lt.
-Gov. Tate Reeves has raised millions more dollars than any other candidate hoping to retain the GOP lock on the governor’s office.
-He is endorsed by Republican Gov. Phil Bryant, who cannot seek a third term.
+Gov. Tate Reeves is endorsed by Republican Gov. Phil Bryant, who cannot seek a third term, and he’s raised millions more than any of his GOP rivals.

-Voters this election season are weighing which party should take charge amid questions about the future economic direction of the conservative Southern state.
+Voters are weighing whether the GOP should retain its lock on the governor’s office amid questions about the future economic direction of the conservative Southern state.

 Reeves argues Mississippi government is on sound financial footing under GOP leadership, while Hood faults Republicans for not expanding Medicaid to the working poor and says they’ve spent too little on schools and highways.

-For most of the campaign, Reeves has largely ignored his two Republican primary rivals, former Mississippi Supreme Court Chief Justice Bill Waller Jr., whose father was the state’s Democratic governor from 1972 to 1976; and first-term state Rep. Robert Foster.
-Instead, Reeves has criticized Hood, who has raised the most money among on the Democratic side, calling him too liberal for the state.
+For most of the campaign, Reeves largely ignored his two Republican primary rivals, former Mississippi Supreme Court Chief Justice Bill Waller Jr., whose father was the state’s Democratic governor from 1972 to 1976; and first-term state Rep. Robert Foster.
+Instead he criticized Hood, calling him too liberal for Mississippi.

 “Our political enemy is the liberal policy ideas of the party of Chuck Schumer and Nancy Pelosi and Barack Obama and Hillary Clinton and Jim Hood,” Reeves said last week the Neshoba County Fair, a large annual gathering featuring days of stump speaking by politicians.

-Reeves said Mississippi government is in good financial shape and students are also improving in academic performance, an assessment challenged by Hood.
+Reeves also said state government is in good shape, and students are improving in academic performance.

-Hood said at the fair: “When they start talking about labels and not about issues, there’s something going on there, and it’s something that you need to look through.”
+Hood challenged that in his speech at the fair: “When they start talking about labels and not about issues, there’s something going on there, and it’s something that you need to look through.”

 Hood says Mississippi has lost billions of federal dollars by being among the 14 states that have not expanded Medicaid, which is an option under the federal health overhaul that then-President Barack Obama signed in 2010.